Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Speculations about invariant jet differentials

-If one prefers to work with Demailly-Semple jets (instead of working with plain Green-Griffiths jets), then in order to reach the first stage which would correspond to knowing the exact Schur bundle decomposition for $\mathcal{ E}_{ \kappa, m}^{ DS} T_X^*$ (instead of the one for $\mathcal{ E}_{ \kappa, m}^{ GG} T_X^*$ provided by the theorem stated at the end of Section~4), one would have to answer {\em in an effective way} the following three challenging questions, for which, step by step, we explain why one should not be naive as a platonist-structuralist about what it really means to answer a mathematical question.
+If one prefers to work with Demailly-Semple jets (instead of working with plain Green-Griffiths jets), then in order to reach the first stage which would correspond to knowing the exact Schur bundle decomposition for $\mathcal{ E}_{ \kappa, m}^{ DS} T_X^*$ (instead of the one for $\mathcal{ E}_{ \kappa, m}^{ GG} T_X^*$ provided by the theorem stated at the end of Section~4), one would have to answer {\em in an effective way} the following three challenging questions, for which, step by step, we explain why hidden difficulties would still remain.

-{ \sf Question~1:} { \sf\em Is the Demailly-Semple algebra finitely generated?}
+{\sf Question~1:} {\sf\em Is the Demailly-Semple algebra finitely generated?}

-More precisely: is the algebra of {\sl bi-invariant} (\cite{mer2008b}) jet polynomials finitely generated?
-However, contrary to what is sometimes believed, knowing that something is ``finite in cardinal'' is closer to ignorance than to real knowledge, mathematically-ontologically speaking, and as an instance of this philosophical claim, it would be absolutely useless to know that the algebra of Demailly-Semple jet polynomials is generated, as an algebra, by a certain huge number, say $\leqslant 2^{ 2^{ n\kappa}}$, of basic jet polynomials.
-For {\em effective} applications to the Green-Griffiths conjecture, one would in fact need to know not only the {\em exact minimal} number for such a system of generators, but also the {\em weight} of each a generator, and even {\em all the generators themselves}.
-However and most importantly, this would even not at all be enough, as the second obstacle comes immediately.
+At the end of 2010, B\'erczi and Kirwan~\cite{ BercKirw2012} established the theorem that this algebra is indeed finitely generated, for arbitray jet order $\kappa \geqslant 1$, in any dimension $n \geqslant 1$.
+Their approach is a remarkable prolongation on Mumford's geometric invariant theory.